ccosse/pywaves/README.md

-## PyWaves is a Python implementation by Charles Brissac of:
+## PyWaves is a Python implementation by Charles Cosse of:

 ## Realtime Fluid Dynamics for Games
 ### by Jos Stam